ProDoser/Fruit_Delivery/README.md

 Bower is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

+Since MySQL is used both for development and production, please add database source before runing application locally.
+Run MySQL server, create empty database "fruitcrm" (or change datasource in project properties) and add datasourse to your local project.

+Ensure that all dependencies loaded before run the application.
+Have fun!

 # Building for production